ThomasMeissnerDS/BlueCast/docs/source/Customize training settings.md

 * default: simple train-test split -> fast training, but might overfit
-* disable `autotune_model`: This will disable the hyperparameter tuning and will use the default hyperparameters.
+* disable `autotune_model`: This will disable the hyperparameter tuning and will use the default hyperparameters as defined in `XgboostFinalParamConfig` and `XgboostRegressionFinalParamConfig`.
 This will speed up the training significantly, but will decrease the performance.
-Default parameters can be adjusted in the `XgboostTuneParamsConfig` class and passed to the `BlueCast` class during instantiation.
+Default parameters can be adjusted and passed to the `BlueCast` class during instantiation or afterwards.
 * increase `hypertuning_cv_folds`: more folds -> slower training, but less overfitting (5 or 10 are good values usually)
 * decrease `hyperparameter_tuning_rounds`: fewer rounds -> faster training, but